RobertCekay/corporate_tools/README.md

 ## Overview

-This project refactors an intentionally unoptimized dinosaur management script into a clean, maintainable Ruby service.
+This project refactors an intentionally unoptimized dinosaur management script into a clean, maintainable Ruby service object.

 The application processes dinosaur data and: